Hotels and Accommodation Options for a Disneyland Paris Stay

 While I can't review every hotel in the area I will share my thoughts about those I have stayed at, and share some tips to find the right kind of accommodation to meet your needs, including fitting into your budget or meeting your accessibility needs.

-Disney Onsite Hotels
+Disney On-Site Hotels

 There are 6 Disney Hotels located right by the Parks.
 All are within walking distance, though some are closer than other and all offer accessible rooms, though again these can vary.
 Other perks include Character meets at the hotel and access to Early Magic Hours.

-Most rooms sleep up to 4 (plus an infant) and there are no accessible family rooms so this can limit some families, and accessible rooms can't be booked online.
+Most rooms sleep up to 4 (plus an infant) and there are very limited accessible family room options so this can be difficult for some families.

-Davey Crockett Ranch is a Disney property and still offers many of the benefits of staying in a Disney hotel, including access to Early Magic Hours and Free Parking, but there are no Character Meets here.
+Davy Crockett Ranch is a Disney property and still offers many of the benefits of staying in a Disney hotel, including access to Early Magic Hours and Free Parking, but there are no Character Meets here.

 The accommodation is individual cabins, with 2 bedrooms, a living area and kitchen.
 They also sleep up to 6 people (plus an Infant) and are great if you want/need to prepare some or all of your own meals.

 There are however no shuttle buses for this property, and it is not possible to walk to the parks.
-While taxis or ubers may be allowed, this is really a property where you need to have a car.
+While taxis or Ubers may be allowed, this is really a property where you need to have a car.

 Les Villages Nature (Centre Parcs)